negarbaharmand/react-calculator/README.md

 React Calculator is a calculator project built with React.
 It allows users to perform basic arithmetic operations, including addition, subtraction, multiplication, and division.

-## Features

-- Addition, subtraction, multiplication, and division
-- Clear button to reset the calculator
-- Input validation to prevent invalid calculations

 ## Installation

 1. Clone this repository to your local machine